Vegetable Seeds Catalogue

 An early medium hot jalapeno that is suited to cooler areas with short summers.
 These chillies are great used fresh, ripening from green (milder) to red (medium hot but with a hint of sweetness) or pickled for use through winter.
 5-6 cm long by 2.5 cm wide.
 Not to WA.
 15 seeds.

-You want our hottest, well this is it, the not-so-humble habanero.
-Known as the hottest chilli it is certainly not for the faint hearted.
+You like it hot, well this is up there in Scoville rating, the not-so-humble habanero.
+Loved by chilli aficionados for the intense heat but also its sweet undertones.
+Definitely not for the faint-hearted though.
 The 4-5cm x 3cm fruits ripen from green salmon orange.
 Use fresh or dried.
 Prefer hot summers so yields outdoors in the cooler areas can be a bit erratic.
 12 seeds.

 A medium-hot chilli that is early to ripen in cooler areas.
 It is 200 mm long, 20-25 mm diameter at top, pointed and usually not straight but with twists.
 Can be cut in chunks and put in stir-fries to spice them up.
 Ripest and hottest when the chilli is red.
 Early to ripen.
 Not to WA.
 10 seeds.